system76/docs/_articles/extra-drive.md

 Click on your extra drive in the list.
 You can identify it by size, or by the label; the extra drive is usually /dev/sdb or /dev/sdc.

+## 4. (Optionaly) Format the Drive

+If this is a new drive, and it is not formatted, it will need to be formatted before use.
+If the drive has formatting from the manufacturer, it is usually best to format it to the Ubuntu standard format (ext4).
+First, delete the exisiting partition by clicking the minus button.
+Then click the plus icon, change the type to (Ext4), give your drive a name, such as "Extra Drive", and click 'Create'.

-## 4. Open the Extra Drive Mount Options
+## 5. Open the Extra Drive Mount Options

 Click on the Extra Drive Partition under "Volumes" on the right, then click on the Gear icon to open the options menu for the Volume.
 Then click on "Edit Mount Options".